Cherry Walnut Snowball Cookies

 • almond and vanilla extracts – Both of these add great flavor.
 Almond extract always makes me think of Christmas.

 • toasted walnuts – You can quickly toast these in a pan on your stove over medium heat.
 Once you smell them you know they are ready.
+Toasting the walnuts intensifies their flavor, adding a satisfying crunch and nutty richness to the cookies.

 Cherry Walnut Snowball Cookies on a cooling rack.

-How to Bake:
+How to Make

 I’ll walk you through the steps for making these cookies here.
 I’ve also provided a detailed ingredient list and instructions in the printable recipe card below.